Joi/joi.github.io/_posts/2020-11-22-smoked-salmon-billows.md

 ![Brined Salmon](/images/brined-salmon.jpeg)
 *Brined Salmon*

 My recipe was to dry brine the salmon in the fridge for 7 hours and then smoke with Alder chips with the fish on Alder planks.
-I also put a drop pan full of ice under the salmon in the grill.
+I also put a drip pan full of ice under the salmon in the grill.

 ![Bichontan with Ice](/images/binchotan-ice-vat.jpeg)
 *Bichotan with ice in vat.*